Echo (miniseries): Casting

 Alaqua Cox was expected to reprise her role in the series with the reveal of its development in March 2021, which was confirmed with the series' official announcement in November 2021 for Disney+ Day.
 By August 2021, casting for the series was underway, with Marvel Studios looking to cast deaf Native American or Latinx women.
 In April 2022, Vincent D'Onofrio and Charlie Cox were revealed to be involved with the series, reprising their roles as Wilson Fisk / Kingpin and Matt Murdock / Daredevil from prior MCU media.
 By the end of the month, Devery Jacobs was cast in an undisclosed role, reported to be a lead of the series named Julie, which Deadline Hollywood described as "resilient and strong willed".
 In May 2022, Marvel confirmed Jacobs's casting and announced that Chaske Spencer, Tantoo Cardinal, Cody Lightning, and Graham Greene would also star in the series, with Zahn McClarnon reprising his role as Echo's father William Lopez from Hawkeye.
-Cox and D'Onofrio were confirmed to be returning for the series in July 2022.
+Charlie Cox and D'Onofrio were confirmed to be returning for the series in July 2022.
+In September 2023, a United States Copyright Office filing for the series revealed that Spencer was playing Henry, Cardinal playing Chula, Greene playing Skully, Lightning playing Cousin Biscuits, and Jacobs playing Bonnie.

+Andrew Howard, who previously portrayed Luther Banks in Agents of S.H.I.E.L.D.
+(2013–2020), recurs in the series as Zane, one of Fisk's henchmen.
+Archive footage of Jeremy Renner as Clint Barton / Ronin from Hawkeye is featured in the first episode, while Richie Palmer Sr. and ML Gemmill respectively voice Fisk's parents Bill and Marlene Fisk in the final episode, replacing Domenick Lombardozzi and Phyllis Somerville, who portrayed the characters in Daredevil.
+Deaf actress Katarina Ziervogel portrays Maya's mother Taloa.

 By April 2022, Marvel Studios was looking to cast background performers and extras, particularly Native Americans, for two waves of filming.
-The first group of around 30 people would portray a "core group" of townspeople, while background casting for pow wow dancers and singers was also underway.
+The first group of around 30 people would portray a "core group" of townspeople, while background casting for actual powwow dancers and singers occurred to give the series an additional level of authenticity.
+The series worked with hundreds of Native Americans from all around the country.
+Freeland revealed that Echo features a number of cameos from other films and series that are in service to Lopez and "have a story motivation behind" their appearance.